input-output-hk/iohk-monitoring-framework/README.md

 ## documentation

 Documentation of the [source code and tests](docs/IOHK-Monitoring.pdf) in PDF format.
+Please, download the PDF file and open in external viewer.
+It contains links that make it easy to navigate in the source code.
+Those links are not active in the online viewer.

 View our first presentation (2018-12-04) on this subject in [html](https://input-output-hk.github.io/iohk-monitoring-framework/pres-20181204/html/index.html)